nephio-project/docs/content/en/docs/neo-porch/7_cli_api/relevant_old_docs/porchctl-cli-guide.md

 To use Porch with a Git repository, you will need:

 * A Git repository for your blueprints.
+An otherwise empty repository with an initial commit works best.
+The initial commit is required to establish the `main` branch.
 * If the repository requires authentication you will require either
   - A [Personal Access Token](https://github.com/settings/tokens) (when using GitHub repository) for Porch to authenticate with the repository if the repository.
 Porch requires the 'repo' scope.